Android Tutorial: Writing your own Content provider

 }

-First you once again use your UriMatcher to distinguish between dir-based and id-based URIs.
-In case a dir-based URI is used you simply pass this call on to an SQLiteDatabase‘s update() method substituting the URI with the correct table-name.
-In case of an id-based URI you have to extract the id from the URI to form a valid where-clause.
-After this call SQLiteDatabase‘s update() method.
+First you once again use your UriMatcher to distinguish between dir based and id based URIs.
+If you use a dir based URI, you simply pass this call on to the SQLiteDatabase's update() method substituting the URI with the correct table name.
+In case of an id based URI you have to extract the id from the URI to form a valid WHERE clause.
+After this call SQLiteDatabase's update() method.
 Finally you return the number of modified records.

 @Override